 Try to avoid any disruption while you are working on your transfers.Once you have placed them onto your surface they are very difficult to reposition, so you will need to concentrate!

-- Leave the white paper in tact - this does not get removed until your are placing the transfer on your jar.
+- Leave the white paper intact - this does not get removed until you are placing the transfer on your jar.

 - Cut around the edges of your transfer to eliminate as much of the white space as possible without cutting into the design.